swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook/index.md

 However, you may have identified the following areas for improvement:

-- ❌ Notebook still needs manual download
+- [ ] Notebook still needs manual download
-- ❌ Dataset still needs manual download and placement
+- [ ] Dataset still needs manual download and placement
-- ❌ Steps to run the experiment were not documented
+- [ ] Steps to run the experiment were not documented

 In the next chapters, you will enhance the workflow to fix those issues.

 ## State of the MLOps process

-- ❌ Notebook can be run but is not adequate for production
+- [ ] Notebook can be run but is not adequate for production
-- ❌ Codebase and dataset are not versioned
+- [ ] Codebase and dataset are not versioned
-- ❌ Model steps rely on verbal communication and may be undocumented
+- [ ] Model steps rely on verbal communication and may be undocumented
-- ❌ Changes to model are not easily visualized
+- [ ] Changes to model are not easily visualized
-- ❌ Dataset requires manual download and placement
+- [ ] Dataset requires manual download and placement
-- ❌ Codebase requires manual download and setup
+- [ ] Codebase requires manual download and setup
-- ❌ Experiment may not be reproducible on other machines
+- [ ] Experiment may not be reproducible on other machines
-- ❌ Changes to model are not thoroughly reviewed and discussed before integration
+- [ ] Changes to model are not thoroughly reviewed and discussed before integration
-- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state
+- [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
-- ❌ Model cannot be easily used from outside of the experiment context
+- [ ] Model cannot be easily used from outside of the experiment context
-- ❌ Model cannot be deployed on and accessed from a Kubernetes cluster
+- [ ] Model cannot be deployed on and accessed from a Kubernetes cluster
-- ❌ Model cannot be trained on hardware other than the local machine
+- [ ] Model cannot be trained on hardware other than the local machine

+You will address these issues in the next chapters for improved efficiency and collaboration.
+Continue the guide to learn how.

 ## Sources